christophevg/py-mqfactory/docs/getting-started.md

 # payload formatted using JSON, taking care of serializing and deserializing.
 from mqfactory.message.format.js    import JsonFormatting

-# A standard MQ will hold its messages in an `Outbox` in memory.
+# A standard MQ will hold its messages in an `Queue` in memory.
 Using a
 # `Collection` in a `Store` we can persist these, e.g. to a `MongoStore`.
 from mqfactory.store                import Persisting from mqfactory.store.mongo          import MongoStore